yasha-tester/java-library-2/README.md

 i deleted lib that contained mysql-connector bc maven seems to generate it by itself

+# what im currently doing:

+My problem for today is when i compile this project it doesn't change its code from the old one to new one.
+MySQL queries are working, so when i'll sort it all out i think im going to be close to finishing CRUD part of this app.

 <h3> how to run: </h3>
 wasd
 <h3> how to run: </h3>